elis-wind/PhD/readme.md

 Scripts to extract data from old version of [Ruscorpora](https://ruscorpora.ru/old/search-main.html)

-1. lists of adjectival lemmas (based on their final segment) with their frequencies
+1. lists of adjectival lemmas (based on their final segment) with their token frequencies

-2. type frequencies for each adjective or noun

-3. token frequencies for each adjective or noun
+2. token frequencies for each adjective or noun

-4. contexts for each adjective or noun
+3. contexts for each adjective or noun

 ## Data_constitution